-Figure 3 expands upon this data, showing the shift between points 1 and 2 on Figure 1 for 10, 50, and 100 percent connectance.
-As connectance increases, the shift towards mutualistic interactions increases, as seen in plot 1 of Figure 2.
+Figure 3 expands upon this data, showing the shift in interaction type proportions between points 1 and 2 on Figure 1 for 10, 50, and 100 percent connectance.
+As connectance increases, the shift towards mutualistic interactions increases, as seen in subplot 1 of Figure 2.
 However, communities at lower levels of connectance shift less, resulting in more even balances of interaction types.
 A majority of communities starting at 100 percent connectance with high proportions of exploitative interactions go extinct, as can be seen by the lack of their starting points in the bottom left of the third plot in Figure 3.
 Without at least 20 to 30 percent of interactions being mutualistic, antagonistic interactions in a highly connected community are likely to push it to extinction, as the individual benefits from predation do not outweigh the overarching consequences towards internal stability of a community.

-Figure 4 shows the blanket destabilizing effect that increased connectance had on the assembled island communities.
-This is done through plotting the maximum persistence of the island communities, or the number of species present on the island upon the simulation’s end, relative to the number of species on the equilibrated mainland.
-At low levels of connectance, such as 10 percent, a majority of communities are able to reach a maximum persistence of 1, regardless of the balance of interaction types.
-However, as the connectance of the communities increases, the shift in the balance of interaction types begins to have a more meaningful impact.
+Figure 4 shows the blanket destabilizing effect that increased connectance had on the assembling island communities.
+This is done through plotting the maximum persistence of the island communitie (i.e., the number of species present on the island upon the simulation’s end) relative to the number of species on the equilibrated mainland.
+At lower levels of connectance, a majority of communities are able to reach a maximum persistence of 1, regardless of the balance of interaction types.
+However, as the connectance of the communities increases, the shift in the balance of interaction types begins to have a more impact.

-At 50 percent connectance, their effects are apparent.
-The communities that originally started with high proportions of exploitative interactions destabilize more than the others, as they retain less species despite starting with the same amount as the other communities.
+At 50 percent connectance, the communities that originally started with high proportions of exploitative interactions destabilize more than the others, as they retain less species despite starting with the same amount as the other communities (represented by lighter shade of blue).
 At 100 percent connectance, a majority of the communities starting with high proportions of exploitative interactions are extinct, as well as many of those with high levels of competitive interactions.
 The mainland communities that avoided extinction clustered at much higher levels of mutualistic interactions than before, but produced islands whose maximum persistence were highly similar to those assembled at 50 percent connectance.
-The communities that began with pronounced levels of exploitative interactions continued to retain less species regardless of a significant shift in the balance of interactions towards mutualism.
+The communities that began with higher levels of exploitative interactions continued to assembled to a lower number of species regardless of a significant shift in the balance of interactions towards mutualism.

-The decreased stability of communities is explored by Figure 5.
-The graph shows the significant decrease in species surviving on mainlands through equilibrium, when connectance is increased.
-At 10 percent connectance, the importance of mutualistic interactions in stability is readily apparent, with the internal stability of the mainlands visibly decreasing as the proportion of mutualistic interactions in communities decrease.
-At 50 percent connectance, these effects are still visible, but are much less significant, and this downward trend continues at 100 percent connectance.
+The stability of mainland communities is shown by Figure 5 as the proportion of initial mainland species that are retained at equilibrium.
+The graph shows the significant decrease in species surviving on mainlands through equilibrium (Figure 1 points 1 to 2), when connectance is increased.
+At 10 percent connectance, the importance of mutualistic interactions on stability is apparent, with the internal stability of the mainlands visibly decreasing as the proportion of mutualistic interactions in communities decrease.
+At 50 percent connectance, these effects are still visible, but less clearly, and this downward trend continues at 100 percent connectance.
 The data clearly suggests that, while the balance of interaction types has an important and meaningful impact on the internal stability of a community, the destabilizing effect of increasing levels of connectance is greater.